lambrojos/supersalmon/README.md

     // (required) Any readable stream will work - remember that only the first sheet will be parsed
     inputStream: createReadStream('huge.xlsx'),

     hasHeaders: true,

+    // optional - returns data alongside their formats ( such as 'DD/MM/YYYY' for dates) - see tests
+    hasFormats: false,

     // (required) transform column names- column names will become the key names of the processed objects
     mapColumns: cols => colName => colName.toLowerCase().trim(),